Example-Based Framework for Perceptually Guided Audio Texture Generation: Experiments

 \subsection{Implementation Details}

-\quad\textit{StyleGAN2:} We set $\mathit{Z}$ and $\mathcal{W}$ space dimensions $\delta_z$ and $\delta_w$ both to $128$ and use 4 mapping layers in the Generator for all our experiments.
+\quad\textit{StyleGAN2:} We set $\mathcal{Z}$ and $\mathcal{W}$ space dimensions $\delta_z$ and $\delta_w$ both to $128$ and use 4 mapping layers in the Generator for all our experiments.
 Further, we use the log-magnitude spectrogram representations generated using a Gabor transform~\cite{marafioti2019adversarial}(n\_frames$=256$, stft\_channels$=512$, hop\_size$=128$), a Short-Time Fourier Transform (STFT) with a Gaussian window, to train the StyleGAN2 and the Phase Gradient Heap Integration (PGHI)~\cite{pruuvsa2017noniterative} for high-fidelity spectrogram inversion of textures to audio~\cite{gupta2021signal}.
-For training the generator and discriminator of the StyleGAN2 we use an Adam optimizer with a learning rate of $0.0025$, $\beta_1$ as $0.0$ and $\beta_2$ as $0.99$.
+For training the generator and discriminator of the StyleGAN2 we use an Adam optimizer with a learning rate of $0.0025$, $\beta_1$ as $0.0$, and $\beta_2$ as $0.99$.

-\textit{Encoder Training:} We use a RestNet-34~\cite{he2016deep} backbone as the architecture for our GAN Encoder network.
-We use an amplitude thresholding of -17db for Water and -25db for the Greatest Hits.
-That is, we mask the frequency components with magnitude below -17 or -25db for the respective datasets.
+\textit{Encoder Training:} We use a ResNet-34 (a stack of 34 residual blocks)~\cite{he2016deep} backbone as the architecture for our GAN Encoder network.
+We use an amplitude thresholding of -17dB for Water and -25dB for the Greatest Hits.
+That is, we mask the frequency components with magnitude below -17 or -25dB for the respective datasets.
 We use an Adam optimizer to train the Encoder with a learning rate of $0.00001$, $\beta_1$ as $0.5$, and $\beta_2$ as $0.99$.

 \textit{Gaver Sound Synthesis:} In all our experiments, we use 10 synthetic Gaver examples (5 per semantic attribute cluster) to generate the guidance vectors for controllable generation.
-We outline a cluster-based analysis for real and synthetic sounds using UMAP visualizations on our supplementary webpage.
+We outline a cluster-based analysis for real and synthetic sounds using UMAP~\cite{mcinnes2018umap} visualizations on our supplementary webpage.